gcallah/hambone/chaps/chap4.md

 ## 6.

 Ambrose was in Elsie's, drinking with his friends Homer and Isaiah.
-His anger and his desire to revenge his father's death had dissipated when Claude assured him that Hampton was already dead.
+His anger and his desire to avenge his father's death had dissipated when Claude assured him that Hampton was already dead.
 So now he drank to stop feeling the sorrow of his loss.